Seed Starting Containers: The Real Dirt – Part 1

-These wildly popular little containers can be easily made but cutting strips of newspaper and rolling it around a can, glass, or a fancy-dancy pot maker to make cheap little starters.
+These wildly popular little containers can be easily made but cutting strips of newspaper and rolling it around a can, glass, or a fancy-dancy pot maker (get one here) to make cheap little starters.
 Make sure the paper you choose uses a non-toxic soy based ink, especially when growing veggies starts.
 Newspaper is biodegradable so you can plant your seedling out in the garden in the newspaper pot and it’ll break down naturally from the bacteria and other organisms in the soil.

 Pros: cheap, readily available, plantable pot breaks down easily